jni/git-tutorial/main.md

         print multiply_all(nums)
 ```

-# Working with Github. semi-centralised model.
+# Working with Github

+Github is useful as a semi-centralised model.

  - creating a new repository, choosing a license.
 BSD/GPL most popular, significant philosophical and practical differences.
  - forks and pull requests